Exporting Grid in Server in Angular Grid Component

 • Syncfusion.EJ2.GridExport

-These dependencies are available in the Essential Studio package and can also be obtained from nuget.org.
+These packages are available as part of Essential Studio and can be installed via nuget.org.

 Server configuration

-To export the grid data to a PDF document on the server side, you need to perform the following server configuration using an ASP.NET Core Controller Action:
+To export the grid data as a PDF document on the server, perform the following configuration using an ASP.NET Core Controller action:

-1. Set up the necessary dependencies and imports in your server-side code.
+1. Import the necessary Syncfusion libraries and dependencies in your server-side codebase.

-2. Define a controller action that handles the server-side PDF export.
-This action should receive the Grid properties from the client-side and initiate the PDF export operation on the server.
+2. Define a controller action to handle the server-side PDF export.
+This action should receive grid properties from the client and initiate the export logic.

-3. Use the serverPdfExport method to pass the Grid properties to the server exporting action.
-This method allows you to specify the server action URL and other export options.
+3. Invoke the serverPdfExport method on the Grid to pass grid properties and export options to the server endpoint.
+This method uses the specified server action URL.

-The following code snippet shows server configuration using ASP.NET Core Controller Action.
+The sample below illustrates server configuration using an ASP.NET Core Controller Action:

 public ActionResult PdfExport([FromForm] string gridModel)